veltzer/jschess/README.md

 jschess
 =======

+version: 191

+JavaScript based chess board

 jschess is a JavaScript chess board written in pure JavaScript.
 It allows yo to create a chess board, have it show games in PGN notation from a server, moves pieces around, set up positions and more.